 Introduction

-Climate change in the polar regions has the potential to cause a mass extinction event that is probably worse than .
+Climate change in the polar regions has the potential to cause a mass extinction event that is probably worse than that which ended the dinosaurs.
 Humanity itself is gravely threatened.
 The early symptoms of impending environmental catastrophe are already in stark evidence.
 These include: the retreat of polar summer sea ice and mountain glaciers; starvation of species dependent upon sea ice, such as polar bears, seals and penguins; the destabilisation of polar ice caps, ice tongues and glaciers; destabilisation of the jet stream and polar vortices; the increase in frequency and severity of extreme weather events; the increasing reach and warmth of the North Atlantic Current/ Conveyor and Gulf Stream; the melting of the Arctic permafrost and consequent release of its contained or metabolised greenhouse gases; and the bubbling of vast amounts of methane up through Arctic lakes, vents and seas.

 All these events are related.
-Indeed, they all started from three unintentional climate engineering experiments that humanity commenced when we fossil fuels clear the bulk of global forests and swamps and impoverish the oceans of marine life.
-What the first two of these did was to send into the atmosphere and oceans such masses of greenhouse gases that could not be sequestered safely and at a rate that the world could safely accommodate.
+Indeed, they all started from three unintentional climate engineering experiments that humanity commenced when we decided to burn fossil fuels, clear the bulk of global forests and swamps and impoverish the oceans of marine life.
+What the first two of these did was to send into the atmosphere and oceans such masses of greenhouse gases that could not be sequestered safely and at a rate that the world could not safely accommodate.
 The early results were some global warming, ocean acidification, species loss, and weather extremes.
 The ongoing impoverishment of the oceans is degrading the largest and most effective carbon sink that the world possesses, thereby making almost all the other environmental problems much worse.
 Each of our three unintentional experiments produced a chain of deeply undesirable knock-on effects.
 The first two sent vast amounts of greenhouse gases into the air and sea.
-These initiated runaway global warming and ocean acidification.
+These initiated the early stages of runaway global warming and ocean acidification.
 In turn, that global warming is beginning to release potentially even larger deposits of methane into the atmosphere, where it will cause even faster global warming in positive feedback loops that exacerbate the many looming environmental catastrophes, and at the same time allow us less time and fewer resources to fix them.

 This paper describes several ways by which the adaptation and deployment of a single, relatively simple technology can be made to mitigate runaway global warming.
 The adaptation required is to use floating, buoy-mounted wind turbines to pump seawater onto sea ice, thereby creating deepening ice fields or lens/shield-shaped ice mountains around them.
 In seas shallower than a kilometre or so, these ice shields can be securely grounded on the seabed.
 They may also freeze together in rows, arrays, or onto land.
 Their annual accumulation of ice on top can be made to match, or exceed, that of any melting happening beneath.
 They can thus be made to cause selective glaciation in most polar regions that we choose, provided that the polar winter remains cold enough to generate sea ice.
 Careful siting and timing of these ice shields and arrays may deliver several beneficial outcomes.
 These include: